henkelmax/easy-villagers/.github/ISSUE_TEMPLATE/bug_report.md

 You can use [https://gist.github.com/](https://gist.github.com/).

 **Versions**
-- Minecraft Version
+- Minecraft version
-- Forge Version
+- Forge version
-- Mod Version
+- Mod version

+**Other mods**
+A list of the other mods that were installed when this problem occurred.
+It would be ideal if you could test if this problem persists when no other mod is installed.
+If not, please narrow down the mod(s) that are causing the problem.

 **Screenshots (Optional)**
 Screenshots of the issue.